“Comparison is the death of joy.”

 To learn about how a learning mindset can change your life and your work see:

 Shawn Hunter is President and Founder of Mindscaling, a company building beautiful online learning courses based on the work of best-selling authors.
-My new book Small Acts of Leadership, (Bibliomotion) will be out in October, 2016.
-You can pre-order a copy now.
+My new book Small Acts of Leadership, (Bibliomotion) is a Washington Post bestseller!
+You can order a copy for yourself.